SUSE/doc-susemanager/README.md

 osc pr

 osc sr -m 'update'

+# the build repo is defined in DEF-susemanager_docs
-Perform these steps on both head and 3.0
+# Perform these steps on both head and 3.0

 ```